lauramhope/pizza-parlor/README.md

 Code: let testPizza = new Pizza("medium", "pepperoni");
 Expected Output: (size: "medium", toppings: "pepperoni");

-Test: "It will create a pizza with an array for multiple toppings chosen."
-Code: let testPizza = new Pizza("medium",['pepperoni','olives']);
-Expected Output: (size: "medium", toppings: ['pepperoni', 'olives']);

 Describe: Pizza.prototype.costCalculate()

 Test: "It will return the cost of the pizza (without toppings) based on the size 'small' selected."